 Citizenship: “Are you a Canadian citizen or permanent resident (PR) of Canada?”

-Race, race-related grounds, sex, sexual orientation: “What is your background?”, “Where are you from?”, “How long have you/ your family been in Canada?”, “Did you attend the Pride parade this year?”
+Race, race-related grounds, sex, sexual orientation: “What is your background?”
+“Where are you from?”
+“How long have you/ your family been in Canada?”, “Did you attend the Pride parade this year?”

-Creed/religion: “What is your religion?”, “Are you a practicing Christian/Catholic/Muslim, etc.?”
+Creed/religion: “What is your religion?”
+“Are you a practicing Christian/Catholic/Muslim, etc.?”

-Disability: “How did you become disabled?”, “Is your disability permanent?”
+Disability: “How did you become disabled?”
+“Is your disability permanent?”

 Unless an applicant offers information about their disability during an interview, questions about the disability and its nature and extent are discriminatory.
 However, if an applicant’s disability becomes an issue during the interview, please inquire about any needs for accommodation (e.g., assistive communications devices).
-If an applicant discloses information about their disability, then ask about accommodation needs and their ability to perform the essential duties of the job with accommodation.
+If an applicant discloses information about their disability, ask about accommodation needs and their ability to perform the essential duties of the job with accommodation.

-Family and marital status: “Do you have any children or plan to have children?”, “Are you married/do you plan to get married?”
+Family and marital status: “Do you have any children or plan to have children?”
+“Are you married/do you plan to get married?”

 With limited exceptions, such as jobs with frequent travel, questions about an applicant’s caregiving responsibilities or family planning may be discriminatory.
 When deciding to offer someone a job, delays to their anticipated start date due to a maternity, parental, or disability leave should not influence your decision.
 If your company has a clear and consistent anti-nepotism policy, you may grant or withhold employment to a person who is a spouse or close relative of the co-op employer or another employee.